Position: Considerations for Differentially Private Learning with Large-Scale Public Pretraining: Are we still measuring progress on private learning?

 The issue is that many of the above settings have the property that the ``private'' finetuning data distribution is essentially a subset of the ``public'' data distribution.
 For example, the data distribution from which CIFAR-10 is drawn is a \emph{strict subset} of the data distribution from which ImageNet is drawn.
 CIFAR-10 is drawn from (heavily downsampled) images from the Internet representing one of 10 objects: cats, horses, airplanes, etc. ImageNet is similarly drawn from images from the Internet representing one of 1000 objects, \emph{including each of the CIFAR-10 classes}.
 So when we pretrain on ImageNet and privately finetune on CIFAR-10, is any ``private learning'' actually happening or are we merely performing a loose form of intra-domain transfer from high-resolution to low-resolution images?
+The latter is a worthy goal, but the former is better aligned with what researchers try to understand in these settings: how to adapt to novel concepts which are only well-represented in sensitive data.
 We emphasize that the issue here is an overlap property of the data \emph{distributions}, which occurs even when the \emph{datasets} themselves are entirely disjoint.

-The reliance on public pretraining with significant overlaps between ``public'' and ``private'' data distributions has become more prevalent in recent research.
-Abadi et al.~\cite{AbadiCGMMTZ16} were, to our knowledge, the first to present private learning results with public pretraining.
-While their ``private'' dataset (CIFAR-10) and ``public'' dataset (CIFAR-100) share close similarities, the authors argued that ``the examples and the image classes [of CIFAR-100] are different from those of CIFAR-10''~\cite{AbadiCGMMTZ16}.
+The reliance on public pretraining with significant overlaps between ``public'' and ``private'' data distributions has become more prevalent in recent research. \citet{AbadiCGMMTZ16} were, to our knowledge, the first to present private learning results with public pretraining.
+While their ``private'' dataset (CIFAR-10) and ``public'' dataset (CIFAR-100) share close similarities, the authors argued that ``the examples and the image classes [of CIFAR-100] are different from those of CIFAR-10.''
 Follow-up papers then moved on to using larger pretraining sets (e.g, ImageNet~\cite{TramerB21, DeBHSB22}) but omitted the concern about class overlap between the private and public datasets.

 The situation is analogous when benchmarking large language models.
-For example, the GPT-2~\cite{RadfordWCLAS19} and GPT-3~\cite{BrownMRSKDNSSAAHKHCRZWWHCSLGCCBMRSA20} papers present detailed analyses of how common evaluation benchmarks in NLP might overlap with the model's training data, and the CLIP paper \cite{radford2021learning} analyzes how many ImageNet test images might be contained in their CLIP training dataset.
+For example, the GPT-4~\cite{achiam2023gpt} and Gemini \cite{team2023gemini} papers present detailed analyses of how common evaluation benchmarks in NLP might overlap with the model's training data, and the CLIP paper \cite{radford2021learning} analyzes how many ImageNet test images might be contained in their CLIP training dataset.